funilrys/tivilsta/README.md

 A different whitelisting mechanism for blocklist maintainers.

 USAGE:
-    tivilsta [OPTIONS] --source <SOURCE> --whitelist <WHITELIST>
+    tivilsta [OPTIONS] --source <SOURCE> --whitelist <WHITELIST>...

 OPTIONS:
-        --all <ALL>                A whitelisting schema/file to read.
-Each rule will be automatically prefixed with the `ALL ` flag while parsing --allow-complements        Whether we should consider complements while parsing rules.
+        --all <ALL>...
+One or multiple space separated whitelisting schema in form of a file path or URL to read.
+Each rule/line will be automatically prefixed with the `ALL ` flag while parsing.
+                                      Note: When using a URL, the file will be downloaded and stored in a temporary file that will be deleted when the program exits
+        --allow-complements           Whether we consider complements while parsing rules.
 Note:
-                                   Complements are `www.example.org` if `example.org` os given - and
+                                      Complements are `www.example.org` if `example.org` is given -
-                                   vice-versa
+                                      and vice-versa
     -h, --help                        Print help information
     -o, --output <OUTPUT>             The output file
+        --reg <REG>...
+One or multiple space separated whitelisting schema in form of a file path or URL to read.
+Each rule/line will be automatically prefixed with the `REG ` flag while parsing.
+                                      Note: When using a URL, the file will be downloaded and stored in a temporary file that will be deleted when the program exits
-        --reg <REG>                A whitelisting schema/file to read.
-Each rule will be automatically prefixed with the `REG ` flag while parsing --rzd <RZD>                A whitelisting schema/file to read.
-Each rule will be automatically prefixed with the `RZD ` flag while parsing -s, --source <SOURCE>          The file to cleanup -V, --version                  Print version information
+        --rzd <RZD>...
+One or multiple space separated whitelisting schema in form of a file path or URL to read.
+Each rule/line will be automatically prefixed with the `RZD ` flag while parsing.
+                                      Note: When using a URL, the file will be downloaded and stored in a temporary file that will be deleted when the program exits
+    -s, --source <SOURCE>             The file to cleanup -V, --version                     Print version information
-    -w, --whitelist <WHITELIST>    A whitelisting schema/file.
-Each rules will be parsed as-it-is
+    -w, --whitelist <WHITELIST>...
+One or multiple space separated whitelisting schema in form of a file path or URL.
+Each rule/line will be parsed as-it-is.
+                                      Note: When using a URL, the file will be downloaded and stored in a temporary file that will be deleted when the program exits
 ```